Asian Studies (ASIA)

 Bollywood and Contemporary India

 Bollywood and Contemporary India will introduce students to the directors who have begun to produce films that focus on the effects of globalization on contemporary Indian society and culture.
 Students will explore pertinent social issues pertaining to the cinematic representation of gender & sexuality, religion, politics, and Western influence.
-They will critically examine how films can serve as a platform for social change and will also critically analyze the politics of the censor board and controversies related to various film releases.
+They will critically examine how films can serve as a platform for de-colonization and social change.
+Students will also critically analyze the politics of the censor board and controversies related to various film releases.

 Level: UG